This will note whatever file youve enter in a raw format, sort of like what you get when you type:

 select * from file-name

-runqry * n file-name rcdslt( * yes), which looks like
+runqry * n file-name rcdslt( * yes), which appears like

-if the command is prompted.
+, if the command is triggered.

 The RQ Command

 crtdupobj runqry * libl * cmd qtemp rq.

-runqry * n file-name rcdslt( * yes)
+runqry * n file-name rcdslt( * yes).

-rq * n file-name
+rq * n file-name.

-How to Use the Command
+How to Use the Command.

-But, that’s not the RQ command’s only use.
+Thats not the RQ commands only usage.